Skip to main content

 Q: What are the limitations of implementing a Creative Wrapper?

-Limitations of google ad manager creative wrapper implementations are documented here: https://support.google.com/admanager/answer/2797762?hl=en
+Limitations of GAM creative wrapper implementations are documented here: https://support.google.com/admanager/answer/2797762?hl=en

 Updates made to the wrapper will affect all associated creatives.
-This makes updates across all monitored creatives easy if ADL provides updated template code.
+This makes updates across all monitored creatives easy if Ad Lightning provides updated template code.

-It's important to alert ADL to any custom creatives running on the page that impact the page layout including wallpaper ads and sliding billboard units.
+It's important to alert Ad Lightning to any custom creatives running on the page that impact the page layout, including wallpaper ads and sliding billboard units.

-Using ADL should not cause a significant impact to your core web vitals.
+Using Ad Lightning should not cause a significant impact to your core web vitals.
 Ad tags use document.write() to render the ad.
-Since our script patches this method during our check of the ad markup, it can appear that AdLightning is using document.write(), however this is not the case as it’s coming from the ad tag itself.
-Since our script patches/proxies document manipulation methods, it is possible that any ad related script can be attributed to our op.js script (we would be at the top of the call chain).
-We break-up our script into 3 parts: op.js (main page script to inject blocker and blacklist into ad frames), blocker.js (core blocking logic) and blacklist.js (our denylist).
+Since our script patches this method during our check of the ad markup, it can appear that AdLightning is using document.write(), however this is not the case, as it’s coming from the ad tag itself.
+Since our script patches/proxies document manipulation methods, it is possible that any ad related script can be attributed to our op.js script, because we would be at the top of the call chain.
+We break up our script into 3 parts: op.js (main page script to inject blocker and blacklist into ad frames), blocker.js (core blocking logic) and blacklist.js (our denylist).

 Did this answer your question?